DocksonWedge/RestShaperDocs/README.md

 ## Summary

 RestShaper is a service that generates data to test REST APIs based on an OpenApi (AKA Swagger) specification, similar to fuzz testing.

+### Important note
+This development is still in an alpha state.
+It should only be used to test public APIs with publicly available info.
+Do not send proprietary or private information on the public API.

+If you want to test proprietary information, please get in touch(through github or docksonwedge@outlook.com) and I can help you get a private server set up.

 ### So what?
 That's easy.